counter hit make Recommended Classical Guitar Recordings

-Recommended Guitar Recordings
+Recommended Recordings

 Manuel Barrueco: 300 Years of Guitar Masterpieces—VoxBox CD3X 3007

 This three CD collection is a reissue of Cuban born virtuoso Manuel Barrueco’s early Vox LPs, recorded in the late 1970s to early 1980s.
 Included in this set is his stunning performance of selections by Spanish composers Isaac Albéniz and Enrique Granados.
-This 1978 Albéniz/Granados recording is perhaps the greatest example of what I call the “cool school” of guitar playing, eschewing color and warmth in favor of restraint, taste, and note perfect execution.
+This 1978 Albéniz/Granados recording is perhaps the best example of what I call the “cool school” of guitar playing, eschewing color and warmth in favor of restraint, taste, and note perfect execution.
 One complaint: in this reissue VoxBox inexplicably spread the Albéniz/Granados selections over three CDs.

 David Russell: Francisco Tárrega, Integral de Guitarra—Opera tres CDS 1003/4